 speaker

 So I think from an in-market perspective, we said that data center has been strong all along, and we are seeing a start of a recovery in the industrial market and the automotive market.
-The communication market remains weak and the appliance market remains weak, and aerospace and defenses can always lumpy and it's hard to call.
+The communication market remains weak, and the appliance market remains weak, and aerospace and defense is kind of always lumpy, and it's hard to call.
 From a geographical perspective, yes, we saw strength in the China market last quarter, but you would see the weakness in China market this quarter driven by the Lunar New Year, and nobody knows what's going to happen with the coronavirus.
 So this quarter you would see stronger U.S. and Europe and weaker China.
-Okay.
-Thank you.
+Okay, thank you.

 speaker